cloudflare/pint/docs/configuration.md

   configuration, otherwise pint checks might return unreliable results and potential false positives.
 - `timeout` - timeout to be used for API requests.
+- `required` - decides how pint will report errors if it's unable to get a valid response from this Prometheus server.
+If `required` is `true` and all API calls to this Prometheus fail pint will report those as `bug` level problem.
+If it's set to `false` pint will report those with `warning` level.
+  Default value for `required` is `false`.
+Set it to `true` if you want to hard fail in case of remote Prometheus issues.
+Note that setting it to `true` might block PRs when running `pint ci` until pint is able to talk to Prometheus again.
 - `paths` - optional path filter, if specified only paths matching one of listed regex patterns will use this Prometheus server for checks.